Jet User Guide

 Linking with FFT, and the FFTW interface

 Intel provides highly optimized FFT routines within MKL.
-They are documented here.
+They are documented in the Intel math kernel library.
 While Intel has a specific interface (DFTI), we recommend that you use the FFTW interface.
 FFTW is an open-source, highly optimized FFT library, that supports many different platforms.
 FFTW (specifically FFTW3 interface) can be supported on Intel, AMD, and IBM Power architectures.
 IBM is even supporting the FFTW interface through ESSL, meaning that using the FFTW3 interface will allow codes to be portable across the NOAA architectures.

 The best reference for the fftw interface can be found here.
 For Fortran, you need to include the wrapper script fftw3.f in your source before using the functions.
 Add the following statement: